QuadSpinner/Gaea-Docs/documentation/Getting around.md

 # Introduction to the User Interface

 The Gaea user interface (UI) is made of 3 essential areas:
-- The node graph where you construct your terrain using nodes.
+- The node graph where you construct a terrain using nodes.
 - The properties panel where you change settings for the selected node.
 - The viewport where you preview the terrain.